 Susan Shannon Engeleiter

 As CEO and President, Susan Engeleiter leads the organization and manages the day to day operations of DRC’s three divisions.
-She has established a strong track record of driving innovation and expanding technology solutions within DRC.
+She has established a strong track record of driving innovation within DRC.
 Ms. Engeleiter is responsible for business planning and development that includes strategic investments, acquisitions, and partnerships.
 Her primary focus has been to create and improve processes within DRC, and to keep pace with evolving customer needs and the increasing demand for our company’s services.
-Ms. Engeleiter holds a Juris Doctor degree from the University of Wisconsin Law School and also earned a Bachelor of Science degree in English and Communications from the University of Wisconsin.
+Ms. Engeleiter holds a Juris Doctorate from the University of Wisconsin Law School and also earned a Bachelor of Science in English and Communications from the University of Wisconsin.

-Seth Kahler brings more than 13 years of extensive operational and project management experience to his position as Vice President of Operations.
+Seth Kahler brings nearly 15 years of extensive operational and project management experience to his position as Vice President of Operations.
 Mr. Kahler is responsible for providing vision and leadership to the operation team.
 This includes all phases of production scheduling, printing, packaging, materials distribution and collection, warehouse operations, document processing (scanning, editing and clerical support), and secure storage of materials.
-Mr. Kahler holds a B.A. in Business from Augsburg College in Minneapolis, Minnesota.
+Mr. Kahler holds a Bachelor of Arts in Business from Augsburg College in Minneapolis, Minnesota.

 Lisa Peterson-Nelson is responsible for leading the implementation of quality management strategies across the organization.
-She has an engineering and operations management background spanning 25 years with several Fortune 100 corporations.
+She has an engineering and operations management background spanning over 35 years with several Fortune 100 corporations.
 She has led, developed, and implemented Six Sigma quality approaches and processes within these organizations.
-Ms. Peterson-Nelson attended Michigan Technological University, where she earned a Master of Science degree in Operations Management and a Bachelor of Science degree in Electrical Engineering.
+Ms. Peterson-Nelson attended Michigan Technological University, where she earned a Master of Science in Operations Management and a Bachelor of Science in Electrical Engineering.